MisoAI/miso-sdk-docs/sites/client-sdk/page/answers/ask/data.md

 {%- from 'macros.njk' import since with context -%}

-### Configure API payload
+### Configure API request

-You can configure the default question API payload:
+You can configure the base question API payload (request body):

 ```js
 workflow.useApi(payload);